andrei-aleksanian/DataVisualization/README.md

 `docker-compose stop`

+### Running Manually

+Follow these steps to install all the dependencies on the backend:

+1. `cd backend`

+2. `pipenv install --dev`

+3. `pipenv shell`

+4. `pip install -r requirements.txt`

+For some mysterious reason, pipenv doesnt install some crucial packages used in COVA and ANGEL.
+These packages are listed in `requirements.txt`.

+Now, it's time to install dependencies on frontend:

+1. `cd ..` (back to root folder)
+2. `cd frontend`
+3. `npm i`

+You are done!

 ## Production environment

-To run the code in a production environment, run:
+To run the code in a production environment, install Docker and run:

-`docker-compose up -f docker-compose.prod.yml -d --build`
+`docker-compose -f docker-compose.prod.yml up -d --build`

 After you are done, make sure to run: